rswinkle/PortableGL/README.md

 than trying to teach them Vulkan and graphics at the same time and obviously better than teaching OpenGL API's that are decades old.

 PortableGL could be a very convenient base for such a class.
 It's easy to walk through the code and see the pipeline and how all the steps flow together.
-For more advanced classes or graduate students in a shared class, modifying PortableGL in someway would be a good project.
+For more advanced classes or graduate students in a shared class, modifying PortableGL in some way would be a good project.
 It could be some optimization or algorithm, maybe a new feature.
 Theoretically it could be used as a base for actual research into new graphics algorithms or techniques just because it's such a convenient small base to change and share, vs trying to modify a project the size and complexity of Mesa3D or create a software renderer from scratch.